zynga/gravity/README.md

 ### gravity pull (a.k.a get)

-If you just want to see a specific build target, you can do this:
+If you just want to see a specific build target produced and dumped to stdout, you can do this:

 	gravity pull <dir> final.js